-Beacon continues to report a healthy financial position, with total assets increasing by 7.9% from the prior year to \$652m.
+Beacon continues to report a healthy financial position, with total assets increasing by 8% from the prior year to \$705m.
 During the financial period, regional rating agency CariCRIS performed their annual review on the Company and reaffirmed the financial rating at A-.
 This rating is supported by strong and improving financial performance, healthy capitalization, strong reinsurance programme and well diversified investment portfolio.

-Shareholder's equity increased from \$123m to \$164m due to an injection of share capital and increased profitability over the period.
+Shareholder's equity increased from \$164m to \$185m due to increased profitability over the period.